 Hearing aids, hearing aid supplies, including batteries, and hearing aid repairs are covered by the Department and administered by Conduent.
 Hearing aids require Prior Authorization.

-Hearing aids must be provided by Montana Healthcare Program Participating Providers...
+Hearing aids may be covered under the Montana Healthcare Program if all the following conditions are satisfied:

+the member's physician or mid-level practitioner has referred the member to an audiologist for an audiological evaluation.

+The licensed audiologist has determined a prescription hearing aid would be effective in improving the members’ hearing.

+The licensed audiologist's evaluation has concluded that the member requires a prescription hearing aid or aids.

+Prior authorization for the prescription hearing aid has been granted by the department or its designated review organization.
+The prescription hearing aid is provided by a licensed hearing aid dispenser or an audiologist.

 The HMK Coverage Group will pay for a single or one set of hearing aids within a 5-year period.

 c.
-Prior Authorization requests for hearing aids are sent to DPHHS, Health Resources Division, Allied Health Services Bureau, P.O.
-Box 202951, Helena, MT 59620-2951 or faxed to 406-444-1861.
+To request prior authorization for hearing aids:

+Submit prior authorization requests to Mountain Pacific Quality Health (MPQH), the DPHHS utilization review contractor, through the Qualitrac Portal.

+Include appropriate supporting documentation with the request.

+Upon completion of the review, the member and requesting provider are notified.
+The provider receives an authorization number that must be included on the claim.
+If the requesting provider does not receive the authorization number within 10 business days of being notified of the review approval, the requesting provider may call MPQH at (800) 219-7035.

 HMK Members must be enrolled on the date of the Prior Authorization request and on the date of service, including the date hearing aids are provided to HMK Members

 Cochlear implants and associated components are Covered Benefits and are administered by BCBSMT.
+Cochlear replacement parts may be covered benefits under DMEPOS and are administered by Conduent.

 Prior Authorization is required for cochlear implants and associated components.
 Participating Providers may contact BCBSMT at 1-855-313-8914.